opendocsg/slw-judgments-backfill/2012_SGCA_29/report.md

 anything illegal in importing ecstasy. [note: 40]

-53     Counsel for Mas Swan has also referred to _Public Prosecutor v Phuthita Somchit and another_ [2011] 3 SLR 719, where the accused, who was acquitted of conspiring to traffic in diamorphine but convicted of attempting to traffic in a Class C controlled drug (the charge was framed in this manner because the accused had intended to traffic in a “not serious drug”, which, in the High Court judge’s view, meant that she must have intended to traffic in a Class C controlled drug at the very least),
+53     Counsel for Mas Swan has also referred to _Public Prosecutor v Phuthita Somchit and another_ <span class="citation">[2011] 3 SLR 719</span>, where the accused, who was acquitted of conspiring to traffic in diamorphine but convicted of attempting to traffic in a Class C controlled drug (the charge was framed in this manner because the accused had intended to traffic in a “not serious drug”, which, in the High Court judge’s view, meant that she must have intended to traffic in a Class C controlled drug at the very least),

 was sentenced to nine years’ imprisonment. [note: 41] The accused received this sentence even though she knew that trafficking in the type of controlled drugs she was dealing with carried severe penalties.
 She had also been involved in the packing of the controlled drugs and had received money